 In some arenas, politics and regulations are becoming players in making demands for greater board diversity.
 Boards should also look for diversity within their board chairs and CEOs.

-Best Practices for Serving Multiple Board Directorships
+Best Practices for Board Composition When Serving Multiple Board Directorships

 The issue of board directors serving on multiple boards is another board composition issue where the trends are changing.
 In past years, no one much considered how many boards a director served on.
 With new demands and pressures, best practices suggest that board directors should serve on no more than five boards.